shawnohare/go-sparse-vector/README.md

 # go-sparse-vector
-A simple Go library for algebraic operations on sparse vectors.
+A simple Go library to perform  algebraic operations on sparse vectors.